Associate Professor; Postgraduate Coordinator

 |Phone||+64 3 479 8299|

-My background is in cognitive science and artificial intelligence.
-I studied psychology and philosophy at Oxford University, and then took an MSc and PhD in artificial intelligence at the University of Edinburgh, which I completed in 1995.
-My post-doctoral work has also been in Edinburgh, and I arrived in Otago in November 1998.
+My background is in Cognitive Science and Artificial Intelligence.
+I studied Psychology and Philosophy at Oxford University, and then did an MSc and PhD in Artificial Intelligence at the University of Edinburgh, and a postdoc at Edinburgh in Computational Linguistics.
+I've been at Otago since 1998.